jasondsmith72/skynet/README.md

 ## Project Status

-The Skynet Project is currently in the conceptual and design phase.
-We are developing the language specification, system architecture, and prototype implementations.
+The Skynet Project has moved from conceptual phase to early implementation.
+We have working prototypes of core ClarityOS components and continue to develop the language specification, system architecture, and additional implementations.
 Progress updates will be posted here as the project advances.

 ## Connect